MetacityTools/Studio/README.md

 ![Screenshot](./studio.png)

-Metacity Studio is an online tool for integrating and visualizing spatial and tabular data.
+Metacity Studio is an online tool for integrating and visualization of spatial data.

 Running at [studio.metacity.cc](https://studio.metacity.cc)